google/dwh-assessment-extraction-tool/README.md

 `--skip-sql-scripts` The list of scripts to skip.
 By default, all available scripts will be executed.

-**Step 4:** Share the output zip file with the PSO Cloud Consultant or email bq-edw-migration-support@google.com for further assistance.
+**Step 4:** Share the output zip file with the PSO Cloud Consultant.